JDLabOrg/IUManual-EN/006_01_sheet_page.rst

 .. image:: resource_new/sheet_page_code.png

-* **Page Header Custom Code** : Adds Custom Code in header of current page.
+* **Page Header Custom Code** : Add Custom Code in header of current page.
-* **Page Header Custom Code for Backend** : Adds Custom Code for Backend in header of current page.
+* **Page Header Custom Code for Backend** : Add Custom Code for Backend in header of current page.